whatthejeff/breeze/README.md

 ### Under the hood

 A bit of magic is happening behind the scenes when you call `require_once 'Breeze.php';`.
 The truth is, while all of this code has seemed pretty procedural up to this point, it's really just a trick.
-Every function call you are making is actually delegating the work to a system of objects that are working in the background.  `get()`, `post()`, `template()`, `configure()`, et al. are all just shortcuts for a more verbose object-oriented interface.
+Every function call you are making is actually delegating the work to a system of objects that are working in the background.  `get()`, `post()`, `template()`, `config()`, et al. are all just shortcuts for a more verbose object-oriented interface.
 In fact, it's possible to turn off these shortcuts so that we don't pollute the global scope, but we won't dig into that until the next section.

 ### Breaking it down